VidhyaVarshanyJS/medical-appointments-web-app/READme.md

 ## License

-Distributed under the Apache License.
+Distributed under the MIT License.
 See [LICENSE](https://github.com/andreibbb/medical-appointments-web-app/blob/main/LICENSE) for more information.